v2ray/manual/en/welcome/command.md

 v2ray [-version] [-test] [-config=config.json] [-format=json]
 ```

-Where:
+> `-version`

-* `-version`: Print the version of V2Ray only, and then exit.
+Print the version of V2Ray only, and then exit.

+> `-test`

-* `-test`: Test configuration, output any errors and then exit.
+Test configuration, output any errors and then exit.

+> `-config`:

-* `-config`: URI of the configuration.
+URI of the configuration.
 Avilable formats are:

 * Path to the local config file.
 May be a relative path or absolute path.
 * `"stdin:"`: Indicates V2Ray to read configuration from standard input.
 Caller must close stdin after writing out configuration.
 * Value begins with `http://` or `https://` (lowercase): V2Ray tries to load configuration from the remote address.

+> `-format`

-* `-format`: Configuration format.
+Configuration format.
 Choices are:

 * `json`: JSON format.
 * `pb` or `protobuf`: Protobuf format.

 {% hint style='info' %}